Christiaan Ravych

 Christiaan Ravych (born 30 July 2002) is a Belgian professional footballer who plays as a defensive midfielder for Cercle Brugge.

 Professional career

 Ravych is a youth product of the academy of Club Brugge, and moved to the neighboring club Cercle Brugge in 2021.
 On 8 December 2021, he signed a semi-professional contract with Cercle.
-He made his professional debut with Cercle Brugge as a late substitute in a 1–0 Belgian First Division A win over Anderlecht on 30 July 2022.
+He made his professional debut with Cercle Brugge as a substitute replacing an injured Edgaras Utkus in a 1–0 Belgian First Division A win over Anderlecht on 30 July 2022.

 International career

 Ravych is a youth international for Belgium, having played up to the Belgium U17s.

+He has expressed his interest in playing for the Ukraine national team.